NowelBcn/FrequentWord-Alice-s-/README.md

 The activity has been carried out individually by Noel Gallego Alarcón

 ## Source code files
-src / main.py: point of entry to the program.
-Start the scraping process. src / scraper.py: contains the implementation of the AccidentsScraper class whose methods generate the data set from the PlaneCrashInfo online database. src / reason_classifier.py: contains the implementation of the class that is responsible for assigning a cause to a given accident summary.
-To do this, it uses the TextBlob library.
+./ Aice's adventures most frequent words.py: Jupyter notebook with the scraping process.
+. / listofwords.csv: contains the dataset with the data scrapped from the web.
+The dataset consists in a list of the most frequent words

 ## Resources
 Lawson, R. (2015).
 Web Scraping with Python.
 Packt Publishing Ltd. Chapter 2.
 Scraping the Data.